mwatwood-cu/Git_testing/README.md

 # Git_testing

 Updating the readme.
-And updating it again
+And updating it again.

+With only a little more information